sccn/sccn.github.io/tutorials/II/II.5_component_clustering_tools.md

 reduced.

-<u>Re-using component measures computed during pre-clustering:</u>
+### Re-using component measures computed during pre-clustering

 Computing the spectral, ERP, ERSP, and ITC measures for clustering may, in particular, be time consuming -- requiring up to a few days if there are many components, conditions, and datasets!
 The time required will naturally depend on the number and size of the datasets and on the speed of the processor.

 Future EEGLAB releases will implement parallel computing of these measures for cases in which multiple processors are available.
 Measures previously computed for a given dataset and stored by { {File\|std_preclust.m} } will not be recomputed, even if you narrow